MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/configure-sms-channel.md

 ---
 title: "Configure an SMS channel | MicrosoftDocs"
-description: "Instructions for configuring an SMS channel in Omni-channel Engagement Hub."
+description: "Instructions for configuring an SMS channel in Omnichannel for Customer Service."
 keywords: ""
 author: sbmjais
 ms.author: shjais
 manager: shujoshi
 applies_to:
-ms.date: 05/03/2019
+ms.date: 06/12/2019
 ms.service: dynamics-365-customerservice
 ms.topic: article
 ms.assetid: 4392FF3A-51B1-42DC-A576-C3001D879469
 ms.custom:
 ---

-# Configure an SMS channel
+# Configure an SMS channel (Preview)

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.0

 [!include[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

+> [!IMPORTANT]
+> - A preview is a feature that is not complete, as it may employ reduced privacy, security, and/or compliance commitments, but is made available before it is officially released for general availability so customers can get early access and provide feedback.
+Previews are provided “as-is,” “with all faults,” “as available,” and without warranty.​
+> - This preview features does not come with technical support and Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
+If Microsoft does elect to provide any type of support, such support is provided "as is," "with all faults," and without warranty, and may be discontinued at any time.​
+> - Previews are not meant for production use, especially to process Personal Data or other data that is subject to heightened compliance requirements, and any use of "live" or production data is at your sole risk.
+All previews are subject to separate [Terms and Conditions](../../legal/dynamics-insider-agreement.md).

 An SMS channel allows your organization to connect to customers by using text messages.
 When you configure an SMS channel, your customers can send text messages and connect with an appropriate customer service agent.
 This provides your customers the flexibility to connect with their mobile devices even if there is no internet connection for connecting to a chat channel.

 Agents can view the incoming SMS requests in their dashboard and respond accordingly.

 To add SMS support for your organization, you must first register with TeleSign and get your customer ID and API key, and purchase a phone number.
-You can then add SMS support through Omni-channel Engagement Hub.
+You can then add SMS support through Omnichannel for Customer Service.

 > [!NOTE]
 > - The maximum number of characters supported for sent and received messages is 1600.